OnroerendErfgoed/atramhasis/paper/paper.md

 be used for linking external concepts.
 Out of the box skosproviders are available for Getty vocabularies such as the AAT [@aat] or other Atramhasis instances, but any thesaurus adhering to the SKOS standard can be added with a little development work.
-Connecting an external thesaurus opens up the possiblity of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.
+Connecting an external thesaurus opens up the possibility of interlinking internal and external thesauri, importing concepts from such a thesaurus and turning your vocabularies into true linked data.

 ## Technical requirements

-As a government agency, Flanders Heritage has it's own corporate identity, part of the wider branding of the Flemsish Government.
+As a government agency, Flanders Heritage has itss own corporate identity, part of the wider branding of the Flemsish Government.
 Therefore, Atramhasis comes with a default style but is easy to extend with a custom corporate identity.
 This can be seen by comparing the [Flanders Heritage thesaurus](https://thesaurus.onroerenderfgoed.be)